Watching a crucifixion in the Philippines isn’t the first thing you think of when you imagine this friendly Southeast Asian archipelago.

 What startled me was the lack of reaction from Ruben when the nails went in this time.
 Either his cartridges have lost sensitivity from the 33 prior crucifixions in the Philippines that he’s endured, or he’s the toughest bastard in the nation (condolences to Manny Pacquiao).

 Barely a squint showed on the face of the man as the nails pierced his flesh and bones and for 15 minutes on the crucifix.

-30 minutes later, I was sat in a white tent in a press conference with the participants.
+30 minutes later, I was sitting in a white tent during a press conference with the participants.
 Keeping with the theme of football analogies, it was exactly like that.
-Local journalists and the participants chatted casually about the event in a matter of fact manner, with the reassurance that medical treatment had been carried out successfully.
+Local journalists and the participants chatted casually about the event in a matter-of-fact manner, with the reassurance that medical treatment had been carried out successfully.

 The crucifixion in the Philippines is certainly one of the wildest things that I have seen on my travels.
 Next Easter though, I think I’ll just stick to the usual tradition of gorging on chocolate eggs.